docinfosci/canvasxpress-python/README.md

 which can then be logged for debugging or saved to disk for use elsewhere.  `convert_from_reproducible_json` does the opposite by taking a reproducible JSON `str` and providing the CanvasXpress object equivalent.

+_Note: Events are not currently supported for import.
+This will be provided in a future edition.
+Export supports events._

 For example, do the following to see the JSON in the Python console:

 ```python